Transforming Flight

 Let’s Fly!

-NASA’s work in aeronautics is critical to meeting the nation’s goal of net zero greenhouse emissions in the aviation industry by 2050.
-We will do this by accelerating research and development of aircraft technologies that are more efficient and quieter, without compromising safety.
+NASA’s work in aeronautics is accelerating research and development of aircraft technologies that are more efficient and quieter, without compromising safety.
 Achieving this goal is also critical to the competitiveness of the U.S. aviation industry.
 Our vision and partnerships don’t stop there.
-Through ambitious experimental programs, including the X-57 electric aircraft, X-59 supersonic aircraft, and the X-66A Sustainable Flight Demonstrator, NASA is poised to transform the future of air travel.
+Through ambitious experimental programs, including the X-59 supersonic aircraft and researching innovative airframe and propulsion technologies, NASA is poised to transform the future of air travel.